Irish blessings and songs to ensure you have a warm Christmas.

-IrishCentral would like to wish you a very Merry Christmas as your festivities are shared with loved ones near and far today.
+IrishCentral would like to wish you a very Merry Christmas as your festivities are shared with loved ones near and far this year.

-Here are some Irish Christmas blessings, poems, songs and sayings to share with your family, friends and loved ones on this joyous day.
+Here are some Irish Christmas blessings, poems, songs, and sayings to share with your family, friends, and loved ones.

 Irish Christmas blessing